Getting into Teaching

 During your placement you’ll have the opportunity to:

-All of this will give you valuable insight and a great focus point for your application and interviews.
-As part of your placement, a Disclosure and Barring Service check may be required – this will be organised by the school.
+As part of your placement, a Disclosure and Barring Service check may be required which will be organised by the school.

 Joining the School Experience Programme is simple and straightforward.
 Please visit: SEP